 RECITALS (New section)

-Added statement that the Original Declaration created a “Pre July 1, 1992” common interest community subject to CRS 38-33.3-117 and that other “Post July 1, 1992” provisions of CRS 38-33.3 (CCIOA – The Colorado Common Interest Ownership Act) are not adopted by this Declaration.
+Added statement that the Original Declaration created a “Pre July 1, 1992” common interest community subject to certain portions of the Colorado Common Interest Ownership Act (“CCIOA”) listed in C.R.S. § 38-33.3-117 and that other “Post July 1, 1992” provisions of CCIOA are not adopted by this Declaration.

 ARTICLE I – PURPOSE OF THE COVENANTS